MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

                 "changelogTitle": "# Semantic Versioning Changelog"
             }
         ],
-        "@semantic-release/github",
         [
+            "@semantic-release/exec",
+            {
+                "prepareCmd": "./prepare-release.sh ${nextRelease.version}"
+            }
+        ],
+        [
             "@semantic-release/git",
             {
-                "assets": [ "CHANGELOG.md" ]
+                "assets": [
+                    "CHANGELOG.md"
+                ]
             }
-        ]
         ],
+        [
+            "@semantic-release/github",
+            {
+                "assets": [
-    "release": {
+                    {
-        "getLastRelease": "last-release-git"
+                        "path": "dist/**"
                     }
+                ]
             }
+        ]
+    ]
+}

 ```

-Let's run through the main parts of the configuration file.
+The two parts of the configuration file we are using are:

-* `branch` chooses which git branch to create releases from.
+* `branch` - chooses which git branch to create releases from.

-* `plugins` an array of plugins to load.
+* `plugins` - an array of plugins to load.
 The plugins will be executed in the order they are defined.
 You can also define some configuration for each plugin as I have done above.

-* `release` sets the method used to determine the latest release for the project.
-We will use `last-release-git` for this.

 You can read me detailed documentation in the [configuration file](https://semantic-release.gitbook.io/semantic-release/usage/configuration) page of the semantic-release documentation.

-## Create a GitHub Token
+## Create and set a GitHub token

 We need to create a GitHub token to allow semantic-release to create GitHub releases.